AsuraX-X/Zenith2.0/README.md

 - Framer Motion for animations
 - React Router for navigation
 - React Icons for consistent iconography
-- Zustand for state management
+- React Helmet for SEO

 **Backend:**